-- 4. Connecting to a Power Source and Turning On the Power - A switch that is connected to multiple devices (not recommended) - A dedicated Ethernet port on a blade managing multiple blades' service processors
+- A switch that is connected to multiple devices (not recommended) - A dedicated Ethernet port on a blade managing multiple blades' service processors

 4. Connecting to a Power Source and Turning On the Power

 The OnBoard comes with either one or two power supplies.